cloudcreativity/ddd-modules/docs/guide/domain/events.md

 1. Notifying changes to other entities or aggregate roots that are outside the scope of the aggregate root that raised the event.
 2. Queuing work for asynchronous processing.
-3. Publishing integration events to other bounded contexts.
+3. Publishing integration events for consumption by other bounded contexts.

 ## Domain vs Integration Events

 The design philosophy of this package is to implement highly-encapsulated bounded contexts.
 This encapsulation also applies to domain events.

-In DDD Modules, when an aggregate or entity dispatches a domain event, the domain event is only subscribed to by other parts of the same bounded context (aka module). **Domain events are never published outside the module, i.e. cannot be subscribed to by the outside world.**
+In DDD Modules, when an aggregate or entity dispatches a domain event, the domain event is only subscribed to by listeners in your application layer.
+These listeners then coordinate side-effects via driven ports (e.g. queues, event buses, etc).

+**Domain events never leave your application layer, and therefore cannot be subscribed to by the outside world.**

 Instead, integration events are used to communicate between bounded contexts.
 **Integration events are a different type of event, published to the outside world.**

 This approach establishes a clear _separation of concerns_.
-A domain event describes the data contract for communication _within_ the bounded context, and an integration event describes the data contract for communication _outside_ the bounded context.
+A domain event describes the data contract for communication _within_ the bounded context - between the domain and the application layers.
+An integration event describes the data contract for communication _outside_ the bounded context.
 Each has a _single responsibility_.

 In fact, a domain event may not even have an equivalent integration event - for instance, if it is an event that does not need to be communicated outside the bounded context.
+Or you may have multiple integration events that are triggered by a single domain event.

 ## Defining Events